vmelamed/vm2.TestUtilities/README.md

 # vm2.TestUtilities

-Generic test utilities for vm2.* projects.
+Common test utilities for vm2.* projects.
 Contains:

 - `XUnitLogger`: an XUnit-compatible logger that writes to test output
 - `XUnitLoggerProvider`: an `ILoggerProvider` that creates `XUnitLogger`s